bjango/Bjango-Templates/Help/Help.md

 ### iOS, tvOS and other icon masks

-Some platforms, like iOS and tvOS require unmasked icons, so the OS itself can apply a uniform mask to icons.
+Some platforms, like iOS and tvOS require unmasked icons, so the OS itself can apply a uniform mask to all app icons.
 In those cases, icons should be square-finished, with colour information extending all the way to the image edge.

 If you pre-mask your icon, the OS will mask it again and it’ll look ugly.